Do you want to earn MORE revenue from your Airbnb business?

 Set your nightly rate based on what you think is best, and monitor your pricing closely for the first month.
 Adjust your price as needed to see what works for you and your goals.

-4. Increase your cleaning fee
+3. DO increase your cleaning fee

 Unlike other booking fees that get taken out before hosts get paid, cleaning fees get passed on to the host.
 Then, hosts pay their cleaning company directly.